 - 1. ALL exams are to be taken at times scheduled by the instructor. - 2.
 ALL exams scheduled in the course by the instructor must be taken in order for the student to receive a passing grade.
-Any exceptions must be approved by the Academic Dean and the Vice President of Academic Affairs. - 3.
-Make-up exams will be given at the discretion of the instructor for excused absences only (excused absences include illness, death in family, and military or jury duty).
+Any exceptions must be approved by the Academic Dean and the Vice President of Academic Affairs. - Make-up exams will be given at the discretion of the instructor for excused absences only (excused absences include illness, death in family, and military or jury duty).
 Make-up Exams may be a totally different type of exam (discussion tests are possible). - 4.
-Make-up exams must be taken before the next scheduled exam or a grade of zero will be recorded - 5.
+Make-up exams must be taken before the next scheduled exam or a grade of zero will be recorded. - 5.
+Exams may be given in class or on eLearn at the discretion of the instructor - 6.
+Each professor has the option to offer the opportunity to earn up to 15 additional points through the semester.
+Examples include, but are not limited to, bonus questions on exams, in class quizzes, attending a scientific event, etc. The instructor's policy will be explained in detail on the first day of class.
+In no instance will credit be provided for any activity not related to the scope of the course.
+The aim of the class is to get a solid understanding of biology so that grades reflect our abilities to communicate the material and not a supplementary assignment or task.
+All students, especially those that feel they are struggling with the material, are strongly encouraged to use office hours, send emails, make appointments for extra help, etc. throughout the semester. - 7.
 Plagiarism, cheating and other forms of academic dishonesty are prohibited and may result in a grade of zero on associated assessments and potentially academic dismissal.